-Followed by TAC number and serial number, and aircraft or vessel ID (e.g., MMSI, 24-bit address) as available.
+Followed by TEST (if SGB message bit 43 = 1), TAC number and serial number, and aircraft or vessel ID (e.g., MMSI, 24-bit address) as available.

 52. Identification

 The identification information as described in the Cospas-Sarsat beacon specifications.